TripleC-Light/Gas-alert-knob/README.md

 ## What is Gas Alert Knob?
-This knob will warn user by LINE messenger when elderly forget turning off gas burner, it is still a prototype now, I integrated circuit, MCU, WiFi and battery inside a normal gas knob, so user will not need to change the usage of gas knob.
+This knob will warn user by sending LINE messenger and makeing phone call when elderly forget turning off gas burner, it is still a prototype now, I integrated circuit, MCU, WiFi and battery inside a normal gas knob, so user will not need to change the usage of gas knob.
 This knob combined AVR processor and WiFi module, and used G-sensor to know state of knob.